LinuxForHealth/health-patterns/clinical-ingestion/helm-charts/alvearie-ingestion/README.md

 `echo "" | openssl s_client -showcerts -prexit -connect <YOUR ENDPOINT>:443 2> /dev/null | sed -n -e '/BEGIN CERTIFICATE/,/END CERTIFICATE/ p' > out.pem`

 where `YOUR ENDPOINT` is the endpoint noted above.
-The result is stored in a file called `out.pen`.
+The result is stored in a file called `out.pem`.
 Now, we will update the p12 file with this new information.
 The following command will take the contents of the `out.pem` file and add them to the `fhirTrustStore.p12` file.

 `keytool -importcert -noprompt  -keystore fhirTrustStore.p12  -storepass change-password -alias my-host -file out.pem`

+After the update, delete the `out.pem` file from the `binaryconfig` directory.

 ### Update the values.yaml file to configure bulk Export